What did Oprah Winfrey do before she was famous?

 During her teenage years, Oprah moved to Nashville, Tennessee, to live with her father.
 It was there that she began her journey in media.
 At the age of 17, she secured a job as a radio news reporter for WVOL, a local radio station.
 This marked the beginning of her career in broadcasting, where she honed her skills and developed a passion for storytelling.

 Oprah’s talent and charisma soon caught the attention of higher-ups in the industry.
-She was offered a job as a co-anchor for the evening news at WTVF-TV, becoming the first African-American woman to hold such a position in Nashville.
-This breakthrough moment propelled her career forward, and she continued to climb the ladder of success.
+She was offered a job as a co-anchor for the evening news at WTVF-TV, a CBS affiliate.
+This breakthrough opportunity propelled her into the spotlight, making her the first African-American female news anchor in Nashville.

 FAQ: